patrickshortall26/bon-sim/README.md

 # BoNSim

-BoNSim is a software package for simulating the best-of-n problem
+For testing whether a granuloma-style solution to byzantine agents in the best-of-2 problem works.